-- · Reorient or relocate the receiving antenna. - Increase the separation between the equipment and receiver. - Connect the equipment to a circuit different from that to which the receiver is connected. - Consult the dealer or an experienced radio/TV technician for help.
+- Reorient or relocate the receiving antenna. - Increase the separation between the equipment and receiver. - Connect the equipment to a circuit different from that to which the receiver is connected. - Consult the dealer or an experienced radio/TV technician for help.

-5.8 Warranty
+5.10 Warranty

-The WattNode for LonWorks meters sold by Continental Control Systems, LLC (CCS) are guaranteed against defects in material and workmanship for a period of five years from the original date of shipment.
+All products sold by Continental Control Systems, LLC (CCS) are guaranteed against defects in material and workmanship for a period of five years from the original date of shipment.
 CCS's responsibility is limited to repair, replacement, or refund, any of which may be selected by CCS at its sole discretion.
 CCS reserves the right to substitute functionally equivalent new or serviceable used parts.